 Restores hair moisture

-While of all three camellia oil types, the Tsubaki is the one that’s famous for incredible hair benefits, this camellia seed oil is also quite beneficial in this area.
-Yes, it’s very beneficial to use camellia oil for hair health.
+Tsubaki oil is famous for incredible hair benefits, so it’s a common ingredient in hair products as it’s very beneficial to use camellia oil for hair health.

 While it feels quite similar to olive oil, you can apply it to your hair directly with your fingers.
 It restores the hair moisture, aids with fizzy hair, and conditions it.

-For a smooth and healthy hair, you can apply camellia oil plan as it is, or combined with other essential oils for the maximum benefit.
+For a smooth and healthy hair, you can apply the oil neat, or combined with other essential oils for the maximum benefit.
 There is an old traditional way of how to apply this tea seed oil to your hair:

 Dip a wooden comb in the oil for a few hours and use it to comb the hair.
 This way, the oil gets nicely and evenly spread on your hair.
 At the same time, it makes the combing process easier because you untangle the hair along the way.
 (I don’t know about you, but combing is one my personal terrible nightmares!)

 Itchy scalp with dandruff

-If you’re suffering from itchy scalp or dandruff, camellia oil is the one to go for.
-There are many other natural itchy scalp remedies (look here for a whole list), but applying tea seed oil to your haircare can greatly improve not just the overall health of your hair, but of the scalp as well.
+If you’re suffering from itchy scalp or dandruff, camellia seed oil is the one to go for.
+There are many other natural itchy scalp remedies (look here for a whole list), but applying tea seed oil to your hair care can greatly improve not just the overall health of your hair, but of the scalp as well.

 Best Camellia Oil for Face

-According to online reviews, I’ve found the following three to be the best camellia oil you can find
+According to online reviews, I’ve found the following three to be the best tsubaki oil you can find!

 A soothing and hydrating blend of oils promises no more flaking and tired skin.
 I’ve included it here because it’s got amazing ratings on Amazon but it’s not for the hardcore DIYers, as it already contains a blend of oils.
 Still, this is a high-quality oil that easily beats high-end oil at $120 per bottle!

 Ingredients: camellia seed oil, rice bran oil, sunflower seed oil, jojoba oil, argan oil, vitamin E oil, neroli flower oil, chamomile, and lavender oil